ae-foster/ae-foster.github.io/_posts/2024-01-06-sgboed-gp-conceptual.markdown

 tag: post
 ---

-I've been asked by a couple of people how [Gaussian Process (GP)](https://en.wikipedia.org/wiki/Gaussian_process) models can be incorporated into the framework of [Stochastic Gradient Bayesian Optimal Experimental Design (SGBOED)](https://arxiv.org/abs/1911.00294) and [Deep Adaptive Design (DAD)](https://arxiv.org/abs/2103.02438).
+A couple of people have asked me how [Gaussian Process (GP)](https://en.wikipedia.org/wiki/Gaussian_process) models can be incorporated into the framework of [Stochastic Gradient Bayesian Optimal Experimental Design (SGBOED)](https://arxiv.org/abs/1911.00294) and [Deep Adaptive Design (DAD)](https://arxiv.org/abs/2103.02438).
 Where a lot of older work on experimental design and particularly Bayesian optimisation *only* works for GP models, it seems *prima facie* that SGBOED does not work for GPs or any nonparametric Bayesian models.
-In this post, I'll show conceptually that SGBOED works with GPs including a [Pyro](http://pyro.ai/) example.
+In this post, I'll show conceptually that SGBOED works with GPs.
+There is also a [Pyro](http://pyro.ai/) code example.
 In a subsequent post
-I will look into more exotic models that incorporate GPs and other objective functions for learning designs.
+I will look into more exotic models that incorporate GPs, as well as adaptivity and other objective functions for learning designs.
 <!--more-->

 ## A quick recap on SGBOED